Taite Holtam

 Taite Sean Holtam (born 14 February 2005) is an English footballer who plays as a goalkeeper for club Gillingham.

 Career

 In May 2024, Holtam signed a first professional contract with Gillingham.
 During the 2024–25 season, he spent time in the Isthmian League South East Division on loan with Herne Bay, Phoenix Sports and Ashford United.

 On 12 April 2025, with both of Gillingham's senior goalkeepers unavailable, Holtam made his senior debut for Gillingham, keeping a clean sheet in a 1–0 victory over Milton Keynes Dons.
 Having impressed on his debut, manager Gareth Ainsworth retained the faith in the young goalkeeper, as opposed to recalling Jake Turner with Holtam featuring against Cheltenham Town.

 On 31 July 2025, Holtam signed on a season-long loan for Ashford United.
 He was recalled in November 2025, later signing a new two-year contract.

+On 21 January 2026, Holtam signed on loan for Cray Valley PM until the end of the 2025-26 season.